-Things are continuing to heat up as the New England Patriots find themselves in the center of the national spotlight after a source told ESPN that the the League is saying that the Patriots violated the rules following their review of the tape from the camera confiscated during Sunday’s win over the New York Jets.
+Things are continuing to heat up as the New England Patriots find themselves in the center of the national spotlight after a source told ESPN that the League is saying the Patriots violated the rules following their review of the tape from the camera confiscated during Sunday’s win over the New York Jets.

-This is turning into quite a fiasco, and is only set to get uglier.
+This is turning into quite a fiasco and is only set to get uglier.
 According to the NFL Network’s Adam Schefter, Patriots coach Bill Belichick will likely be summoned to the league office very soon to meet with commissioner Roger Goodell to discuss the matter.
 Schefter said Tuesday night that the meeting will occur “sooner rather than later”.
-According to the ESPN report the league is also reviewing a possible violation into the number of radio frequencies the Patriots were using during Sunday’s game.
-They also reportedly did not have a satisfactory explanation when they were questioned about possible irregularities in their communication setup during the game.
+According to the ESPN report, the league is also reviewing a possible violation into the number of radio frequencies the Patriots were using during Sunday’s game.
+They also reportedly did not have a satisfactory explanation when they were questioned about possible irregularities in their communication set up during the game.

-With all this evidence mounting against them the bad news seems to be from all accounts that Goodell may be looking to make an example out of the Patriots, and discourage what many feel is a practice league-wide of teams doing similar things to obtain a competitive advantage.
+With all this evidence mounting against them, the bad news seems to be from all accounts that Goodell may be looking to make an example out of the Patriots, and discourage what many feel is a practice league-wide of teams doing similar things to obtain a competitive advantage.
 Unfortunately for New England they just seem to be the first to get caught, and it looks like they will be the ones who suffer the consequences, while the rest of the teams quietly end whatever tactics they were doing.

 Now everyone hates a winner if your team isn’t one, and according to Schefter the reactions from around the league are pretty ugly.
 Teams are now looking back at previous contests, and there are apparently many other “smoking guns” to back up these allegations.
 There is also reportedly a sentiment that depending on how long this has been going on, the Patriots’ actions may have cost teams games, which could have cost them division championships or playoff appearances, which have ultimately cost people jobs.
 Needless to say it appears there are plenty of other coaches lining up to make their case against Belichick and company.